The Dopamine Problem We Built

 Now a person with zero technical background can:

-• Run deep research studies, the kind that used to require a team of analysts, Bloomberg terminals, and weeks of work.
+- Run deep research studies that used to require a team of analysts, Bloomberg terminals, and weeks of work.
 Fetch real-time data, cross-reference sources, generate charts, publish findings.
 From a phone.

-• Automate repetitive work, data entry, report generation, monitoring, alerts.
-Tasks that used to require hiring someone or doing it manually every day.
+- Automate repetitive work: data entry, report generation, monitoring, alerts.
+Tasks that used to require hiring someone or doing them manually every day.

 The speed at which this became possible is the part nobody has processed.
 It is not that AI is improving gradually.
-It is that the gap between "idea" and "deployed product" collapsed from months to hours, and then from hours to minutes, and it happened so fast that the majority of people still think "coding" is something you need a CS degree to do.
+The gap between "idea" and "deployed product" collapsed from months to hours, then hours to minutes.
+It happened so fast that most people still think "coding" is something you need a CS degree to do.

 The Video Game That Plays Back